guardian/subscriptions-old/README.md

 * Download the google appengine sdk
 * Create a virtualenv for the project
-  - Install jinja2 into the virtualenv
+* Install jinja2 into the virtualenv

-* Run the app locally
+To run the app locally, use the following command.

     <path-to-virtualenv>/bin/python <path-to-google-appengine-sdk>/dev_appserver.py <path-to-subscriptions> --address 0.0.0.0